-Since &A is a local SETA symbol in the macro definition and outside definitions, it is one SETA symbol in the macro definition, and another SETA symbol outside macro definitions.
-Therefore, statement 3 (which in is macro definition) does not affect the value used for &A in statements 5 and 6 (which are outside macro definitions).
+Since &A is a local SETA symbol in the macro definition and outside macro definitions, it is one SETA symbol in the macro definition, and another SETA symbol outside macro definitions.
+3 (which statement is in the macro definition) does not affect the value used for &A in statements 5 and 6 (which are outside macro definitions).
 Moreover, the use of LOADA between statements 5 and 6 will alter &A from its previous value as a local symbol within that macro definition since the first act of the macro definition is to LCLA &A to zero.